-The results of a BuzzFeed News/Ipsos poll are in, including a snapshot of the world’s views on marriage equality.
-Among the findings: a surge of support for marriage equality in the Pope’s home country.
+The results of a BuzzFeed News/Ipsos poll are in, including a snapshot of the world’s views on abortion.
+Among the findings: seemingly popular support in Ireland for changing its abortion laws.

 The new report issued Monday is the first to tackle LGBT rights since Jordanian Prince Zeid Ra’ad Al Hussein was named U.N.
 High Commissioner for Human Rights.